Vbrennon/Segmented-Regression/README.md

 ## Program walk-through:
 <b>Launch Program:</b>
-Just download the executable file and the test file and run it.
+Just download the executable file and the test file and run them.
 It may take a few seconds.
-Ensure you download SegReg and put it int he same drive as my executable!!!
+Ensure you download SegReg and put it on the same drive as my executable!

 <b>Step 1:</b>
 The program will ask you to input the file (AnthPy.xlsx) and then ask if you want to consolidate the data.
 You might want to do this if the data you have is heteroscedastic (it disperses more as X increases.)
 Homoscedasticity is one of the requirements outlined by Villamoare & Grabowski (2022) in order for Segmented Regression to work.